kfischer-okarin/digital-garden/notes/areas.software-development.md

   - One method - one thing

 ## Testing principles
+- Does Test Driven Design lead to good design?
+No - but it steers you away from bad design - when you feel how annoying it is to write tests

 ### BDD
 - Use the domain language (The Ubiquitous Language)
 - Drive Development with Executable Specifications